mehulagg/gitlab/doc/ci/yaml/README.md

 ## Skip Pipeline

-If your commit message contains `[ci skip]` or `[skip ci]`, using any capitalization, the commit os created but the pipeline is skipped.
+If your commit message contains `[ci skip]` or `[skip ci]`, using any capitalization, the commit is created but the pipeline is skipped.

 Alternatively, one can pass the `ci.skip` [Git push option](../../user/project/push_options.md#push-options-for-gitlab-cicd) if using Git 2.10 or newer.